pagkly/Zed/Investopedia3/Money Market Fund Definition.md

 A 2012 comparative study by Winthrop Capital Management indicates that, although the net assets of the Federated Prime Money Market Fund increased from $95.7 billion to $204.1 billion between 2007 and 2011, the total return from the fund effectively fell [from 4.78% to 0%](http://winthropcm.com/wp-content/uploads/2016/11/The-Future-of-Money-Market-Funds.pdf) during the same period.

-Another economic policy in recent years that has had an adverse impact on money market funds is [quantitative easing (QE)](https://www.investopedia.com/terms/q/quantitative-easing.asp).
+Another economic policy in recent years that has had an adverse impact on money market funds is [[quantitative easing (QE)]](https://www.investopedia.com/terms/q/quantitative-easing.asp).
 QE is an unconventional monetary policy where a central bank purchases government securities or other securities from the market in order to lower interest rates and increase the money supply.

 As major economies across the globe—including the U.S.—followed QE measures in the aftermaths of the 2008 financial crisis, a good portion of the QE money made its way into money market mutual funds as a haven.
 This migration of funds led to interest rates remaining low for a long duration, and the diminishing of returns from money market funds.